 30. Get hands-on with science.

 Science is the perfect subject for kids to get down and dirty.
-Read 5 Ways to Get Hands-On With Science on a Budget for inspiration.
+Try these 25 First Grade Science Projects for inspiration.

 31. Use a science journal to teach the seasons.